Russell Brand accused of rape, sexual assaults and emotional abuse

 In the wake of the #MeToo movement, the actor and comedian previously said he had no regrets about his previous sexual behaviour, claiming to have had intimate relationships with hundreds of women in the past.

-In 2008, Brand made headlines for his BBC Radio 2 prank, now known as Sachsgate, when he left a “lewd” voicemail for Fawlty Towers actor Andrew Sachs – who died in 2016 – about his granddaughter.
+In 2008, Brand made headlines for his BBC Radio 2 prank, now known as Sachsgate, when he and guest Jonathan Ross left a “lewd” voicemail for Fawlty Towers actor Andrew Sachs – who died in 2016 – about his granddaughter.

 A BBC spokesperson said: “Russell Brand worked for a number of different organisations of which the BBC was one.
 As is well known, Russell Brand left the BBC after a serious editorial breach in 2008 – as did the then controller of Radio 2.